billabear/billabear/readme.md

 BillaBear is a standalone Subscription Management and Billing System that integrates with Stripe.
 It provides a REST API allowing you to integrate it easily.

 You can get the managed hosted version at https://www.billabear.com.
+The managed cloud hosted version gets updates on a regular basis while the open version GitHub gets a new feature release every 6 months.

 ## Demo